 Sunk cost and wrong turn prevention are worth a dollar on the dime!

-A project member with such an explicit focus can co-determine where the entire project will be covered one year from now: On page 1 of the corporation’s success story magazine or at the project funeral service announcement pages.
+A project member with such an explicit focus can co-determine where the entire project will be covered one year from now: On page 1 of the corporation’s success story magazine or on the project funeral service announcement pages.

 There are always the following strategic goals of Performance Optimization:

-- Key stakeholders of the Data Warehouse can achieve their goals at all, or again, or faster, or more regularly, and with less friction and intervention
+- Key stakeholders of the Data Warehouse can achieve their goals at all, or again, or faster, or more regularly, and with less friction and intervention.

 - Changes and improvements are sustainable regarding time, staff, and irrespective of Performance Specialists’ presence.